MaiA14/hy_que/README.md

     2) Combine uuid in order to generate id

 - util.ts:
-1) use Array.from in range function is more efficent:
+1) Use Array.from in range function is more efficent:
 ```bash
     export function range(n: number): number[] {
         return Array.from({ length: n }, (_, index) => index);